• Home

 If you fly into Quito, you will first need to take a $25 taxi for 45 minutes into the city.
 This price is standard, and unfortunately, it’s the best option (you can take a combination of buses for several hours to save a few dollars, but we didn’t think it was worth the hassle).

-If there is no direct bus to Baños, just buy a ticket to Ambato – there are frequent buses running between Ambato and Baños.
+If there is no direct bus to Baños on the date you need, just buy a ticket to Ambato – there are frequent buses running between Ambato and Baños.

-• Short on time?
-Here’s a 1-day round trip tour from Quito to Baños which includes transportation, a visit to the Devil’s Cauldron or “Pailón del Diablo” waterfall, and traveling to see some of the Amazon’s vegetation.
+- Short on time?
+Here’s a 1-day round trip tour from Quito to Baños which includes transportation, a visit to the Pailon del Diablo, Manto de la Novia, and Agoyan waterfalls, and the swing at the end of the world.

 How to Get to Baños from Guayaquil, Latacunga, or Cuenca